sebastien-riou/bare-metal-env/csp_root/CSP.md

 ## Concepts

-The folder containing this file is referred as `CSP_ROOT`
+The folder containing this file is referred as `CSP_ROOT`.
+The folder directly under `CSP_ROOT` containing things specific to a chip is referred as `CSP_TARGET`.

-This package use several kind of targe identifiers, this section present them.
+This package use several kind of target identifiers, this section present them.
 A tool is able to test those identifiers via environment variables.
 Source code can do the same via defines.
 Those identifiers are also used to name the directories whithin the CSP package.

 ### SDK short names and long names